 How-to: 1.
 Use keywords in the page's content cleverly.
 In Content Analysis -> Content Editor, check the Body section of on-page factors.
-Edit your page's content in the right-hand view, making sure the Keywords in body and Word count in body get marked as Done.
+Edit your page's content in the right-hand view, making sure the Keywords in body and Word count in body get marked with a green flag.

 In Content Analysis -> Content Editor, click Edit source.
 Locate your H1 tag in the HTML code by hitting Ctrl + F and running a search for "<h1", and edit the contents of your H1 right in the page's source code, like you would in an HTML editor.
 If the search returns no results, simply create an H1 tag from scratch.
 To do that, scroll to the part of the code where you want to place the heading (typically the beginning of the <body> tag, right above the first paragraph of your content) and type in <h1>Any text you want to put in your header</h1>.

 If you'd also like to use subheadings, repeat the process for the H2-H6 tags.
 Remember to not overuse the same keywords across your headings to avoid keyword stuffing.